llrs/experDesign/README.md

-The CRAN task View of [Experimental Design](https://CRAN.R-project.org/view=ExperimentalDesign) includes many packages rellevant for designing an experiment before collecting data, but none of them provides how to manage them once the samples are already collected.
+The CRAN task View of [Experimental Design](https://CRAN.R-project.org/view=ExperimentalDesign) includes many packages relevant for designing an experiment before collecting data, but none of them provides how to manage them once the samples are already collected.